YoEnte/socha23-replayAnalyzeTool/readme.md

 npm install xml-reader
 npm install xml-query

+put replays.xml in "replays" folder or every other folder set 'directoryPath' to the absolute path of the folder with the replays

+set 'logEveryMatch' (bool) if every match should be summarized and logged

-put replays.xml in "replays" folder (there are already five examples) run node index.js
+run node index.js

 if you want to export to external file run: 'node index.js > outputFile.xyz'